-A daily log of incidents that occur on campus is kept and is available for the public to view in SUNY Adirondack's Facilities Office from 8am - 3:30pm Monday thru Friday or by request.
+A daily log of incidents that occur on campus is kept and is available for the public to view in SUNY Adirondack's Public Safety Office from 8am - 3:30pm Monday through Friday or by request.
 This log includes the date, time, general location and disposition of the complaint.
-If an entry is determined to be confidential by SUNY Adirondack's Associate Vice President of Facilities and Public Safety or Assistant Director of Public Safety, it will not be made available.
+If an entry is determined to be confidential by the Director of Public Safety or Assistant Director of Public Safety, it will not be made available.